nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ## I am trying to access a web service and it is not working

 If you are trying to access a web service and it is not working, it may be due to it not running on standard http or https ports.
-The Fornax ScienceConsole only allows access to web services running on ports 80 and 443.
+The Fornax Science Console only allows access to web services running on ports 80 and 443.

 ## How do I access a web service running on a different port?